 For publishers with twenty or more journals in DOAJ

-Over the next few days, we will email a CSV file to you.
+Over the next few days, we will email a CSV file to a selection from the 54 largest publisher accounts.
 This file will contain a copy of your journal records, as they are in DOAJ today.
 You must check each field in the file and make updates where appropriate.
 For its first iteration, the JCT is using DOAJ to check for licensing information so you should check that the licensing information is correct, at the very least.

 Once we receive the file back from you, we will check it against your journals’ websites, correct it if necessary and then load it into the database.
 The live journals records will be updated immediately.